-After making strides towards top quality maaterial in the late 1990s, Paul McCartney reached the apex of his late career with the solid double LP, Driving Rain.
+After making strides towards top quality material in the late 1990s, Paul McCartney reached the apex of his later career with the solid double LP, Driving Rain, in 2001.
 Here, one will certainly find plenty of musical diversity, both stylistically and tonally as the album spans from extremely polished to nearly improvised and each track has a distinct musical flavor.
 Driving Rain also marked the beginning of what is commonly referred to as “The Paul McCartney Band” as the first project to feature guitarist Rusty Anderson and drummer Abe Laboriel Jr., who continue with McCartney as of 2016.

 During the mid nineties, McCartney took a break from his solo career and dedicated much of his time to The Beatles’ Anthology series, reuniting him with George Harrison, Ringo Starr and producer George Martin.
 In 1997, McCartney released an original classical music album Standing Stone as well as the critically acclaimed rock album Flaming Pie, which would be the last to feature his wife and musical collaborator, Linda McCartney, who died of cancer in April 1998.
 Returning to music after a period of grieving, Paul McCartney released an album made mostly of covers called Run Devil Run in 1999 and did another anthology series called Wingspan, which focused on Paul and Linda’s musical endeavors during the first post-Beatles decade.